kubernetes-sigs/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 This is the CRD that is used to have a set of components that will be applied to clusters that match the label selector in it.

 The resources field is a list of secrets/configmaps in the same namespace.
-As a cluster label selector, any key-value pair works as long as the same key-value label is assigned to clusters that the addon will be applied to.
-The reason not to use a predefined label here is to allow matching with multiple ClusterResourceSet objects.
+The clusterSelector field is a Kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) that matches against labels on clusters (in any namespace).

 *Sample ClusterResourceSet YAML*